 Office of Career Services: Diversity and Careers

-The Office of Career Services is committed to exploring, promoting, and providing access to career opportunities for students from groups traditionally underrepresented in the legal profession.
+The Office of Career Services is committed to exploring, promoting, and providing access to career opportunities for all students, including for students from groups traditionally underrepresented in the legal profession.
 We develop resources and implement programming that emphasize the importance of diversity, equity, and inclusion.
-We also conduct extensive outreach to, and work closely with, employers and professional organizations to identify DEI opportunities, provide guidance on the best strategies to take advantage of these opportunities, and develop the skills to ensure success.
+We also conduct extensive outreach to, and work closely with, employers and professional organizations to identify opportunities, provide guidance on the best strategies to take advantage of these opportunities, and develop the skills to ensure success.
 By collaborating with our students and alumni, our goal is to help shape career paths that they will find rewarding and fulfilling.

 Office of Alumni Affairs and Diversity Programming